-MITIGATION MEASURE Implementation Timing Responsible Agency or Party Upon notification, the Trail Ma nager or their designee shall place temporary signage on the trail in the vicinity of pesticide application.
-The signs shall be placed in a location highly visible to trail users, and shall indicate the type of pesticide being applied, the duration of application a ctivities, the potential health hazards associated with exposure to the pesticide, and that trail users enter at their own risk.
-The notice shall additionally include the web address to the National Pesticide Information Center (http://npic.orst.edu/). pesticide of primary concern.
+MITIGATION MEASURE Implementation Timing Responsible Agency or Party Upon notification, the Trail Manager or their designee shall place temporary signage on the trail in the vicinity of pesticide application.
+The signs shall be placed in a location highly visible to trail users, and shall indicate the type of pesticide being applied, the duration of application activities, the potential health hazards associated with exposure to the pesticide, and that trail users enter at their own risk.
+The notices hall additionally include the web address to the National Pesticide Information Center (http://npic.orst.edu/). pesticide of pri mary concern.
 Biological Resources MM BIO-2.
-Conduct Biological Monitoring for California Red-Legged Frog (CRLF) and Other Sensitive Wildlife Species CFL and their construction contractor shall conduct construction monitoring for California red-legged frog (CRLF) and other sensitive wildlife species, as a greed to with USFWS and CDFW, and may include the following: Prior to initiation of construction a ctivities, a USFWS- and CDFW-approved biologist shall prepare a construction monitoring plan that identifies all areas to be protected with exclusion fencing on a 1:1500 scale map (or similar scale determined to be practicable), and all areas requiring monitoring by a USFWS- and CDFW-approved biologist or trained construction monitor.
-Prior to initiation of construction a ctivities, a USFWS- and CDFW-approved biologist shall conduct an environmental training for all construction personnel.
-The training shall include a description of CRLF and its habitat, and measures to protect CRLF, and other sensitive wildlife species, hown or with potential to occur in the Project alignments and surrounding (sensitive fish species, potential Santa Cruz black salamander and western pond turtle, sensitive and native nesting bird species, potential roosting bats species, and San Francisco dusky-footed woodrat).
-Prior to initiation of construction activities, 2.0 feet below grade and 3.0 feet above grade, with wooden stakes at intervals of not more than 5.0 feet.
-The fence shall be maintained in working order for the duration of construction activities shall inspect the fence daily and notify the construction foreman when fence mai intenance is required.
+Conduct Biological Monitoring for California Red-Legged Frog (CRLF) and Other Sensitive Wildlife Species CFL and their construction contractor shall conduct construction monitoring for California red-legged frog (CRLF) and other sensitive wildlife species, as a greed to with USFWS and CDFW, and may include the following: Prior to initiation of construction a ctivities, a USFWS- and CDFW-approved biologists shall prepare a construction monitoring plan that identifies all areas to be protected with exclusion fencing on a 1:1500 scale map (or similar scale determined to be practicable), and all areas requiring monitoring by a USFWS- and CDFW-approved biologist or trained construction monitor.
+Prior to initiation of construction activities, a USFWS- and CDFW-approved biologists shall conduct an environmental training for all construction personnel.
+The training shall include a description of CRLF and its habitat, and measures to protect CRLF, and other sensitive wildlife species known or with potential to occur in the Project alignments and surroundings (sensitive fish species, potential Santa Cruz black salamander and western pond turtle, sensitive and native nesting bird species, potential roosting bats species, and San Francisco dusky-footed woodrat).
+Prior to initiation of construction activities, the construction contractor shall install exclusion fencing (solid silt fencing) in specified areas along the project boundaries, 2.0 feet below grade and 3.0 feet a bove grade, with wooden stakes at intervals of not more than 5.0 feet.
+The fence shall be maintained in working order for the duration of construction activities.
+The USFWS-approved biologist shall inspect the fence daily and notify the construction foreman when fence maintenance is required.
 The fence shall allow for wildlife passage across the alignment at intervals to be determined in conjunction with USFWS and CDFW.
-If feasible, construction activities shall take place during the drys eason between June 15 and October 15, or until the first rain of the season, especially vegetation re moval and work in or near aquatic features, including ditch we Prior to and during construction CFL and RTC
+Prior to and during construction CFL and RTC